puppetlabs/puppet-docs/source/windows/writing.markdown

 ### [`user`][user]

 Puppet can create, edit, and delete local users.
-Puppet does not support managing domain user accounts, but can add (and remove) domain user accounts to local groups.
+Puppet does not support managing domain user accounts, but can add (and remove) domain user accounts to local groups (in Puppet 3.4.0 and later).

 * The `comment`, `home`, and `password` attributes can be managed, as well as groups to which the user belongs.
 * Passwords can only be specified in cleartext.
 Windows does not provide an API for setting the password hash.